ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 ### Ensure proper Captcha behavior [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]

-If your installation uses Varnish and you want users to be able to configure and use Captcha in their forms, you must enable sending of Captcha data as a response to an Ajax request.
+If your installation uses Varnish and you want users to be able to configure and use Captcha in their forms, you must enable sending Captcha data as a response to an Ajax request.
-Otherwise, Varnish does not allow for the transfer of Captcha data to the form, and as a result, users will see an empty image.
+Otherwise, Varnish does not allow for the transfer of Captcha data to the form, and as a result, users see an empty image.

 To enable sending Captcha over Ajax, add the following configuration to `config/packages/ezplatform.yaml`: